We are building frontier virtual modeling and simulation technologies that are loved by biologists of all kinds, from classical to computational.

 We have solved points 1 and 2 with a framework that is ready to integrate key mechanisms including:

-Combined with an intuitive user interface to organize, modify and investigate models and simulations, we can start accelerating the journey towards solving the third challenge: filling the knowledge gaps.
+With the EndoGenics™ Simulation Engine and through democratizing access to it with best in class user interfaces and experiences to build, simulate, visualize and analyse models and their simulations we accelerate the journey towards solving the third challenge: filling the knowledge gaps.

 Efforts are currently underway to build the AI Virtual Cell.
 Despite the tremendous capability of machine learning to identify patterns, signals and trends, it lacks causal explainability and is constrained by the data it is trained on.
 In particular, when applied to temporal evolution, like disease trajectories, these models cannot predict future states, except statistically.